-LARGE COMMERCIAL AND INDUSTRIAL SERVICE SCHEDULE LCI (Continued from Sheet No. D-12.01)
+LARGE COMMERCIAL AND INDUSTRIAL SERVICE SCHEDULE LCI

 The above rate charges are predicated upon the Member maintaining a power factor of not less than 90% lagging.
 The Cooperative reserves the right to measure power factor at any time by means of test or permanently installed metering equipment; and, if the Member's average power factor is found to be less than 90% lagging, the Billing Demand will be increased by the ratio that 90% bears to the Member's actual power factor.